Integration on the Surreals: Correspondence between resurgent functions, transseries in and surreal functions: surreal antidifferentiation

-\begin{Theorem} {\rm The map $\tau$ in Definition \ref{D:deftau} is an isomorphism of vector spaces endowed with differentiation between $\mathcal{T}_1$ and $\No^\tau$ and an isomorphism of differential algebras between $\mathcal{T}_-$ and $\No^\tau_-:=\tau\mathcal{T}_-$.} \end{Theorem} \begin{proof} This follows from the fact that the transseries topology
+\begin{Theorem} {\rm The map $\tau$ in Definition \ref{D:deftau} is an isomorphism of vector spaces endowed with differentiation between $\mathbb{T}_1$ and $\No^\tau$ and, when restricted to $\mathbb{T}_-$, an isomorphism of differential algebras between $\mathbb{T}_-$ and $\No^\tau_-$.} \end{Theorem} \begin{proof} This follows from the fact that the transseries topology